-The Biorenewables Research Laboratory has two unique laboratories housing equipment and instrumentation that can be used to enhance diverse educational activities.
+The Archer Daniels Midland Biorenewables Education Laboratories are two unique facilities housing equipment and instrumentation that can be used to enhance diverse educational activities.

 See Archer Daniels Midland Biorenewables Education Laboratories pages on the BRL Web site.

 Our partner programs offer resources, training, and events for K-12 students as well as K-12 teachers.